Probing Neural Topology of Large Language Models

-Our graph probing results raise many interesting directions for future research.
-While we have linked neural topology to general next-token prediction ability, it remains unclear whether specific topologies emerge for specialized domains such as mathematical proofs or codes.
-We conjecture that certain neurons may become functionally specialized when processing text from particular domains, which might be identified via graph probing on datasets from diverse fields.
-Additionally, recent advances in enhancing LLMs' reasoning abilities~\cite{guo2025deepseek} raise a natural question: does reasoning alter, or is it constrained by, neural topology?
-Moreover, the observed sparsity and early emergence of neural topology suggest potential applications in parameter pruning and early training failure detection, offering promising avenues for reducing the inference and training cost of LLMs.
-Finally, graph probing is model-agnostic and can be extended to models other than LLMs.
-In particular, applying graph probing to vision-language models may shed light on the neural topology underlying multi-modal generation capabilities.
+Graph probing raises many interesting directions for future research.
+While we have linked neural topology to general linguistic ability, and discovered functional specialization and subject-specific neurons (Appendix \ref{app::functional_specialization}), it remains unclear how these specialized structures emerge during LLMs' learning process.
+Additionally, recent advances in enhancing LLMs' reasoning abilities~\citep{guo2025deepseek} raise a natural question: does reasoning alter, or is it constrained by, neural topology?
+Finally, graph probing is model-agnostic and can be extended to LLMs of distinct architectures or even models other than LLMs, for example to vision-language models (VLMs).
+We provide preliminary results of graph probing for cross-LLM matching and LLM fingerprinting, as well as probing VLMs in Appendix \ref{app::graph_matching}-\ref{app::vlm_matching} with causal intervention as well, while further efforts are required to achieve deeper insights into their multi-modal understanding and generation capabilities.
 In all, we believe graph probing offers a promising lens for understanding AI models and ultimately guiding their improvement in an reliable and safe way.